damianhakert/damianhakert.github.io/source/_posts/2016-01-22-gitlab-8-4-released.markdown

 image_title: /images/8_4/building_gitlab.jpg
 ---

-What better way to kick off a year than with the 50th release of GitLab, 8.4!
+What better way to kick off a new year than with the 50th release of GitLab, 8.4!

 No matter how you use GitLab, you're going to like this release.
 Your diffs will look better than ever, you can browse through your